-If your strapped for time and don’t want to read all the reviews then the best dog car seat we found was Kurgo Booster Seat for Dogs.
-Based on the research we did and the buyers feedback this is our top choice this year.
+If you are strapped for time and don’t want to read all the reviews then the best dog car seat we found was Kurgo Booster Seat for Dogs.
+Based on the research we did and the buyers feedback this is our top choice car seat this year.

 Sick of watching your dog bounce around the car, constantly whining?

 My buddy George does it all the time, it’s even worse when we hit a roundabout!
 It’s a serious question and one we wanted an answer on, how to safely transport a dog in a car.

 Dogs should be trained to travel by car, but they still need to be secured.
 Car rides with dogs moving freely is a bad idea for sure.

 This is why we put together this article, in our search for the best dog car seat we reviewed loads of different pet seat makes and models.

 We’ve compared every small and large car seat in the UK to show you which are the most trusted and reliable brands on the market!
 Our in-depth guide has analysed each dog booster seat through quality, price and safety to give you a complete overview when picking!

 In this article, we are going to be reviewing the following car seats for dogs:

 - Kurgo Booster Seat for Dogs and Car Booster Seat for Pets